ArnoVel/structure-identification/readme.md

 # Probing the Structure of Bivariate Distributions

-The goal of this repository is to compare and compile a list of different statistical methods and algorithm, which take as inputs bivariate data (point clouds) and attempt to infer a causal direction.
+The goal of this repository is to compare and compile a list of different statistical methods and algorithms, which take as inputs bivariate data (point clouds) and attempt to infer a causal direction.

 Good references on this topic are: